-Reference Description The effects of the following Standa urds were not material: AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations This makes amendments to AASB 11 Joint Arrangements to provide guidance on the accounting for acquisitions of interests in joint operations in which the activity constitutes a business.
-AASB 2014-4 Clarification of Acceptable Methods of Depreciation and Amortisation The IASB has clarified that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
-The amendment also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of an intangible asset.
-AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012-2014 Cycle The amendment makes changes to a number of accounting policies including the methods of disposal in AASB 5 Non-current Assets Held for Sale and Discontinued Operations, disclosure requirements in AASB 7 Financial Instruments: Disclosures and AASB 134 Interim Financial Reporting and clarification of discount rates utilised in AASB 119 Employee Benefits.
-AASB 2015-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 101 The Standard makes amendments to AASB 101 Presentation of Financial Statements arising from the IASB's Disclosure Initiative project.
+Reference Description The effects of the following Standa rds were not material: AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations This makes amendments to AASB 11 Joint Arrangen operations in which the activity constitutes a business AASB 2014-4 Clarification of Acceptable Methods of Depreciation and Amortisation The IASB has clarified that the use of revenue-based revenue generated by an activity that includes the use economic benefits embodied in the asset.
+The ameni basis for measuring the consumption of an intangible AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012-2014 Cycle The amendment makes changes to a number of acc Assets Held for Sale and Discontinued Operations, d 134 Interim Financial Reporting and clarification of dis AASB 2015-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 101 The Standard makes amendments to AASB 101 Pre- project.